cloudblog004/fantasticfoodies/content/en/posts/791-recipe-of-award-winning-simply-tasty-chicken-kozhi-biryani.md

 Simply Tasty Chicken/Kozhi Biryani is one of the most popular of recent trending foods in the world.
 It's simple, it's fast, it tastes yummy.
 It's appreciated by millions daily.
 Simply Tasty Chicken/Kozhi Biryani is something that I have loved my whole life.
 They're nice and they look fantastic.

 In this video we will see how to make Chicken biryani / Kozhi biriyani simple and tasty.
 Biryani is favorite recipe to most of the people.
-Traditional chicken biryani is made by layering marinated chicken and then layered with parboiled rice, herbs,saffron milk &amp; then ghee.
+Traditional chicken biryani is made by layering marinated chicken and then layered with parboiled rice, herbs,saffron milk & then ghee.
 So what I have shared in this post is not a dum style biriyani yet it will surprise you with a good aroma and taste.

 To get started with this particular recipe, we must first prepare a few ingredients.
 You can have simply tasty chicken/kozhi biryani using 27 ingredients and 8 steps.
 Here is how you can achieve that.